lucamarsili/SUSYPD/README.md

 Need to add Knuchannel.py using pionchannel as template

-The folder used for the example is too big, remind me to send it in a different way if you need it, it is the output folder of GUTFIT
+The folder used for the example is SUSY140323.tar.xz